-The purpose of the Compensation Committee (the "Committee") of the Board of Directors (the "Board") of SIGA Technologies, Inc. (the "Company") is to (i) assist the Board in discharging its responsibilities in respect of compensation of the Company's executive officers and directors, (ii) evaluate the performance of the Company's executive officers, (iii) assist the Board in developing succession plans for executive officers, (iv) administer the Company's stock and incentive compensation plans and recommend changes in such plans to the Board, as needed, and (v) assist in the preparation and production of the materials regarding executive compensation required or desired to be included in the Company's proxy statement.
+The purpose of the Compensation Committee (the "Committee") of the Board of Directors (the "Board") of SIGA Technologies, Inc. (the "Company") is to (i) assist the Board in discharging its responsibilities in respect of compensation of the Company's executive officers and directors, (ii) evaluate the performance of the Company's executive officers, (iii) administer the Company's stock and incentive compensation plans and recommend changes in such plans to the Board, as needed, and (iv) assist in the preparation and production of the materials regarding executive compensation required or desired to be included in the Company's proxy statement.

 The Committee shall be comprised of three or more directors, each of whom shall be free from any relationship that, in the opinion of the Board, would interfere with his or her exercise of independent judgment and must be found by the Board to qualify as an "independent director" under the Nasdaq Marketplace Rules (the "Marketplace Rules"), unless the Board determines that an exemption to such qualification is available under the Marketplace Rules.
 In addition, all Committee members shall be independent and qualified to serve on the Committee under Rule 16b-3 issued pursuant to the Securities Exchange Act of 1934, as amended (the "Exchange Act"), under Rule 10C issued pursuant to the Exchange Act; and the applicable regulations under Section 162(m) of the Internal Revenue Code of 1986, as amended.